wultra/library-deploy/README.md

   - `cocoapods` - deployment with using `pod` tool
   - `gradle` - deployment with using `gradlew` tool
   - `npm` - deployment with using `npm` tool
+  - `script` - deployment with using any script located in the repository
   - `more` - for a complex deployments with multiple deployment targets at once

 ### `cocoapods` mode parameters